Unifying Low Dimensional Spectra in Deep Learning: Other Deep Learning Matrices

 where

-Note here we are only working with the gradient with respects to the MSE, not the full loss including the regularisers, and again work at a layer-wise level.
-Recall from Appendix C that:
+Note that we only consider the gradient with respect to the MSE loss, not the full loss including the regularizes, and work at a layer-wise level.
+From Eq. \eqref{eq:grad} in App. \ref{sec:thm_3}, we recall that

-Again assuming the regularisation condition (2) and $d \geq K$, we know from Appendix C that at optima we have: